Black Prince's chevauchée of 1356: Black Prince arrives

 Money and enthusiasm for the war were running out in France.
 The modern historian Jonathan Sumption describes the French national administration as "fall[ing] apart in jealous acrimony and recrimination".
 A contemporary chronicler recorded "the King of France was severely hated in his own realm".
 Arras rebelled and killed loyalists.
 The major nobles of Normandy refused to pay taxes.
 On 5 April 1356 John arrested the notoriously treacherous Charles II, king of Navarre, one of the largest landholders in France and another nine of his more outspoken critics; four were summarily executed.
 Several Norman nobles turned to Edward for assistance.

 Seeing an opportunity, Edward diverted an expedition planned for Brittany under Lancaster to Normandy in late June.
 Lancaster set off with 2,300 men and pillaged and burnt his way eastward across Normandy from the Cotentin.
 King John moved to Rouen with a much stronger force, hoping to intercept Lancaster.
 After relieving and re-victualling two besieged fortifications the English stormed and sacked the important town of Verneuil.
 John pursued, but bungled several opportunities to bring the English to battle and they escaped.
-In three weeks the expedition had seized a large amount of loot, including many horses, damage had been done to the French economy and prestige, new alliances had been cemented, there had been few casualties and the French King had been distracted from the English preparations for a greater chevauchée from south-west France.
+In only three weeks' time, the expedition had seized a large amount of loot, including many horses, damage had been done to the French economy and prestige, and new alliances had been cemented, and all this with few casualties.
+Furthermore, the French King had been distracted from the English preparations for a greater chevauchée from south-west France.